 Without any further ado, these are the apps that we let you know of on how to use Flash on iPhone or how to use Flash on iPad:

 1. Photon Browser and Flash Player for iPad and iPhone

 Photon Browser is very popular and widely used app to play flash content on iOS devices.
-It’s a $4.99 for the iPad and $3.99 for iPhone and if you choose to, it can actually be a very useful alternative for Safari and you can turn on its Flash mode by tapping on the lightning bolt icon.
+It’s a $4.99 for the iPad and and if you choose to, it can actually be a very useful alternative for Safari and you can turn on its Flash mode by tapping on the lightning bolt icon.

 We would like to give you a heads up on Photon Browser that after switching its Flash mode on, it does tend to get a little slow although it does get the work done.
 However, you can always adjust the settings to suit your purpose if it’s being really slow.